deborahnavarro/deborahnavarro/README.md

 ## What I'm building

-**At Barndoor** — Shipping integrations end-to-end and keeping them running across the core product.
+**At Barndoor** — Shipping integrations end-to-end and keeping them running.

 - Integration lifecycle: spec → build → test → deploy → monitor, turning one-off work into repeatable process
 - Developer experience: docs, marketplace presence, and the customer conversations and field work that keep it grounded